TheChrisK/PMM/README.md

 This configuration will add the audio codec and video resolution to the top left of your posters.
 These are designed to work together to remain centered.

-**NOTE:** [This config adds a black background prior to the audio and video overlays.](https://raw.githubusercontent.com/TheChrisK/PMM/main/overlays/Background.yml) If you use this overlay, the Background must be run before the `-pmm: resolution` and `-pmm: audio_codec` defaults
+**NOTE:** [This config adds a black background prior to the audio and video overlays.](https://raw.githubusercontent.com/TheChrisK/PMM/main/overlays/Background.yml) If you use this overlay, the Background must be run before the `-default: resolution` and `-default: audio_codec` defaults

 Add the below to your 'Movies' section of your `config.yml`